swdotcom/swdc-intellij-music-time/README.txt

 -  Visualize your Code Time metrics

-    Music Time is built on our Code Time plugin (https://github.com/swdotcom/swdc-intellij).
-You will be able to see data—such as your keystrokes, time by file and project, and lines of code—which is used calculate to your productivity scores.
+    Music Time is built on our Code Time plugin (https://www.software.com/code-time).
+In the web app, under settings, you can enable "Code Time" to see your Code Time data—such as your keystrokes, time by file and project, and lines of code—which is used calculate to your productivity scores.
 Visit your feed at app.software.com to see simple visualizations of your Code Time data, such as a rolling heatmap of your top programming times by hour of the day.

 SHARE YOUR TOP SONGS